Covid 19 coronavirus: Air New Zealand analysis of a change in alert levels

 Tourism Minister Kelvin Davis has ordered a shift to make domestic tourism a priority for the industry which vied with dairy as our top foreign exchange earner before collapsing completely when border restrictions were imposed.

-Wallace said any move to Alert Level 3 would not help the airline much because of rules over who can travel and need for social distancing on planes.
+Wallace said any move to alert level 3 would not help the airline much because of rules over who could travel and the need for social distancing on planes.

-''Our perception is that no real difference between level four and three - maybe one per cent - we don't see that as material.
-Even down to Level 2 we don't see a tremendous upswing in demand,'' said Wallace.
+''Our perception is that no real difference between level 4 and 3 - maybe one per cent - we don't see that as material.
+Even down to level 2 we don't see a tremendous upswing in demand,'' said Wallace.

 If there was more demand for travel but social distancing was still required this could create challenges for the airline because up to half its seats were unavailable because planes had been parked up and moth-balled.